ashpasa/tp/docs/DeveloperGuide.md

       command classes (e.g., `AddCommand`, `DeleteCommand`, `ViewCommand`, etc).
     * It returns an instance of the appropriate command class based on the parsed command word.
     * If the command word does not match any known commands, it returns an `InvalidCommand` instance.
-    * Command classes are extended from the abstract `Command` class, which defines a common interface for all commands. and each command class implements the `execute(StudyPlan studyPlan, Ui ui, Storage storage)` method.

 * **Helper Methods**
     * `parseAdd()`: Parses arguments for the `AddCommand`, extracting the module code and semester.